ScoutLogic

 • Disagreement among the board can cause confusion

-Group Interviews vs. Panel Interviews: When To Use Them?
+Group Interviews vs. Panel Interviews: When to use them?

 Each of these methods can help narrow down your choices for your new employee.
 But some situations warrant one style over another.